tlamedia/gtm-kit/readme.txt

 Other:

-* Minor styling og the dashboard
+* Minor styling of the dashboard
+* Updated the tutorial section

 = 1.6.2 =